 The Signs And Symptoms Of Tooth Sensitivity

-- Drinking or eating acidic foods and beverages– especially before bed.
+- Consuming acidic foods and beverages, particularly before bedtime.

-- Brushing aggressively or using a hard toothbrush.
+- Brushing aggressively or using a toothbrush with hard bristles.

-- Attempting to use professional dental tools at home.
+- Inappropriately attempting to use professional dental tools at home.

-- Health issues (like bulimia or acid reflux) which expose teeth to stomach acid.
+- Underlying health conditions such as bulimia or acid reflux expose teeth to stomach acid.

-We won’t make any assumptions.
-During your examination, you will be asked to describe the sensitivity and how often it happens.
-You may require new Xrays and the dentist will closely examine your teeth and gums.
-Other diagnostic tests like the tap test or cold test may prove helpful in your diagnosis.
+We do not make assumptions.
+As part of your examination, you will be requested to describe the sensitivity and its frequency.
+The dentist may perform additional procedures, such as taking new X-rays, closely inspecting your teeth and gums, and conducting diagnostic tests like the tap test or cold test, all of which can aid in accurately diagnosing your condition.